 Attachment Wounds and Relational Trauma

-For many people, the deepest pain doesn’t come from a single event—it comes from relationships.
+Sometimes the deepest hurt doesn’t come from one big event—it comes from the relationships in your life.

 • Pulling away when relationships start to matter

-• Fear of being too much, not enough, or easily replaced
+• Worrying you’re too much, not enough, or easily replaceable

-• Difficulty trusting others, even when they seem safe
+• Struggling to trust others, even when they seem safe

-• Losing yourself in relationships or feeling emotionally guarded
+• Losing yourself in relationships or keeping yourself guarded

-These struggles are often signs of attachment wounds or relational trauma—experiences that shaped how your nervous system learned to relate to others.
+These struggles often point to attachment wounds or relational trauma—early experiences that shaped how your nervous system learned to connect with others (van der Kolk, 2014; Siegel, 2012).

 What Are Attachment Wounds?

-Attachment wounds develop when early relationships did not consistently provide safety, attunement, or emotional responsiveness.
+Attachment wounds form when early relationships didn’t consistently provide safety or emotional support.

-As children, we rely on caregivers not just for physical survival, but for emotional regulation.
-When caregivers are unavailable, unpredictable, critical, emotionally overwhelmed, or unsafe, the nervous system adapts.
+As kids, we depend on caregivers not just for physical needs, but for emotional regulation.
+If caregivers were inconsistent, unavailable, or emotionally overwhelmed, our nervous system had to adapt.

-Attachment wounds are not about blaming caregivers.
-Many caregivers did the best they could with the resources they had.
+• Attachment wounds aren’t about blaming caregivers—many did the best they could.

 Relational Trauma Isn’t Always Obvious